|

 Case report

-A 25-year-old man was admitted
+A 25-year-old

-at the emergency room with two abdominal
+man was admitted at the emergency room with

-gunshot injuries.
-The patient was with RTS
+two abdominal gunshot injuries.
+The patient

-of 7.1.
-An exploratory laparotomy was
+was with RTS of 7.1.
+An exploratory

-performed.
-A grade II injury of the liver
+laparotomy was performed.
+A grade II injury

-(segment III), a through-and-through lesion
+of the liver (segment III), a

-injury and a pancreatic injury (grade IV)
+pancreatic injury (grade IV) were found

-were found perioperatively.
-A transection of
+perioperatively.
+A transection of the

-the pancreatic head, overlying the junction
+pancreatic head, overlying the junction of

-of the splenic and superior mesenteric veins
+the splenic and superior mesenteric veins

 was visualized, with minimal evidence of